okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/validate-id-tokens/main/index.md

 ## About ID token validation

-If your client app requires authentication and would like to obtain information about the authenticated person, then it should use the OpenID Connect (OIDC) protocol to get an ID token.
+If your client app requires authentication and needs information about the authenticated person, then use the OpenID Connect (OIDC) protocol to get an ID token.

 OIDC is an authentication protocol built on top of OAuth 2.0.
-With OAuth 2.0, a user can authenticate with an authorization server and provide you with an access token that authorizes access to some server resources.
-With OIDC, they can also give you a token called an ID token.
-The ID token contains information about a user and their authentication status.
-Your client can use the token for both authentication and as a store of information about that user.
+With OAuth 2.0, a user authenticates with an authorization server and provides you with an access token that authorizes access to some server resources.
+With OIDC, you also get an ID token, which contains information about a user and their authentication status.
+Your client can use the token to authenticate and store user information.
 One OIDC flow can return both access and ID tokens.

-## ID tokens vs access tokens
+## ID tokens vs. access tokens

-The ID token is a security token granted by the OpenID provider that contains information about an end user.
-This information tells your client app that the user is authenticated, and can also give you information like their username or location.
+The ID token is a security token granted by the OpenID provider that contains information about a user.
+This information tells your client app that the user is authenticated.
+It can also give you information, like their username or location.

 You can pass an ID token to different components of your client.
-These components can use the ID token to confirm that the user is authenticated and also to retrieve information about them.
+These components can use the ID token to confirm that the user is authenticated and to retrieve information about them.

 Access tokens, on the other hand, aren't intended to carry information about the user.
 They allow access to certain defined server resources.
 See [Validate access tokens](/docs/guides/validate-access-tokens/).